fzanazwar/portfolio-project/model_card.md

 ## Limitations

 - All of the features are continuous numeric variables while the categorical feature ('Type') has been removed to reduce the complexity of the model.
+- The dataset used is a reflection of a real predictive maintenance dataset and therefore, it is not a 100% real dataset.
+The model used in this project may react differently if a real industry dataset was used.

 ## Trade-offs